 One thing is certain: the Internet will never be the same again.
-If the forecasts on upcoming developments in the web environment seem obvious and inevitable, it is true that they will lead to marked changes in our experience of using the Internet.
+If the predictions on the next developments in the web environment seem obvious and inevitable, it is true that they will lead to marked changes in our experience of using the Net.
 Here in Europe (with significant peaks in our country) too many have recited the 'de profundis' for Facebook by identifying Zuckerberg's product with all social networks: nothing could be more wrong.
 Social networks will still be the masters, maybe in a decade Facebook will be supplanted by other more valid platforms but this possibility is not yet on my horizon.

 Anyway, here are my 4 observations: